nirabyte/ascii-waybar/README.md

 ![ASCII Cava Theme](ascii-cava/ascii-cava.png)

-> **Note**: This theme requires `waybar-cava` instead of the normal waybar package for audio visualization.
+> This theme requires `waybar-cava` instead of the normal waybar package for audio visualization.
 Also includes [visualizer.md](ascii-cava/visualizer.md) with various ASCII animation patterns you can use.

 ---